You do not rise to the level of your goals.

-Abstract: Urban resilience is a critical concern in the face of climate change, yet citizen engagement in resilience efforts remains disappointingly low.
+Urban resilience is a critical concern in the face of climate change, yet citizen engagement remains disappointingly low.

-The Challenge: Urban residents are often unaware of the direct impact their actions can have on their city’s resilience.
+Urban residents are often unaware of the direct impact their actions can have on their city’s state of resilience.
 Conventional communication methods have not sufficed to mobilize collective action towards sustainability goals, leading to low engagement and minimal perceptible impact.

 Moreover, and more fundamentally, climate data is often presented in complex and categorical frameworks that fail to present holistic pictures of a city’s resilience status.
-Hence, we state the problem:
+So individual actions appear meaningless.

-Proposed Solution: HALOs for Cities: The HALO System for Cities introduces a novel approach to building an intuitive and dopamine-driving interface for city resilience.
-By adopting the HALO technology, cities can implement a localized, dynamic feedback system that illustrates the impact of collective and individual actions on urban resilience goals.
-Deployed as a city-wide game, HALOs become a signal of citizen and organizational actions that respond to resilience directives.
+The HALO System for Cities introduces an intuitive, dopamine-driving live feedback interface for urban resilience.
+By adopting HALO signaling technology, cities can dynamically illustrate the impact of collective and individual actions on resilience goals.
+Deployed as a city-wide game—and as an inter-city competition nationally and globally—HALOs become real-time markers of engagement and momentum, directly reflecting responses to resilience directives.

 Here are a couple of slides that explain how the HALO system operates, and how it can be applied to signaling the resilience status of a city.